Cubulating Surface-by-free Groups: Examples of EIQ tracks

 Since an $R>0$ and a sequence $k_{in}$ as above always exists, we abbreviate this by saying that $\psi $ is a {\bf pseudo-Anosov homeomorphism of $S$ in the complement of $\sigma$}.
 Also, we shall denote the renormalized pseudo-Anosov homeomorphisms $\tw_{\sigma_i}^{k_{in}}\, \circ\,\psi^n$ by $\overline{\psi^n}$. \end{defn}

 \begin{lemma} Let $\sigma \subset S$ be a multicurve.
 Let $\psi:S \to S$ be a pseudo-Anosov homeomorphism of $S$ in the complement of $\sigma$, and let $A$ be an annular neighborhood of $\sigma$.
-Then there exists $R_0>0$ such that for $W$ \begin{enumerate} \item either a connected component of $A$, \item or a proper essential subsurface of a component of $S \setminus A$, \end{enumerate} and any $n \in \Z$, there exist renormalizations $\overline{\psi^n}$ such that \end{lemma}
+Then there exists $R_0>0$ {and renormalizations $\overline{\psi^n}$} such that if { \begin{enumerate} \item $U$ is a component of $S \setminus A$, \item $\alpha$ is an essential simple closed curve on a geodesic in $\CC(U)$ stabilized by $\psi|_U$, \item $W$ is \begin{itemize} \item either a connected component of $A$, \item or a proper {non-annular} essential connected subsurface of $U$ \item or an annular essential subsurface of $U$, not parallel to the boundary \end{itemize} \item $n \in \Z$, \end{enumerate}} {then } {i.e.\ any geodesic in $\CC(U)$ stabilized by $\psi|_U$ is fully $R_0-$thick.
+(Here, we assume, after passing to a finite power of $\psi$ ahead of time if necessary, that $\psi$ preserves every connected component of $S \setminus A$.)} \end{lemma}

-\begin{proof} For $W$ a connected component of $A$, this follows from the hypothesis on $\psi$ that for every component $\sigma_i$ of $\sigma$, $\psi$ has no Dehn twist about $\sigma_i$.
+\begin{proof} For $W$ a connected component of $A$, the existence of renormalizations $\bbar{\psi^n}$ is given by Lemma~\ref{lem:exist_twists}.
+This case now follows from the condition on $\bbar{\psi^n}$ that for every component $\sigma_i$ of $\sigma$, {the renormalizations $\overline{\psi^n}$} have uniformly bounded Dehn twist about $\sigma_i$.

-For $W$ a proper essential subsurface of a component of $S \setminus A$, this follows from Lemma \ref{pA}. \end{proof}
+Next, let $W$ be \begin{enumerate} \item either a proper {non-annular} essential subsurface of a component $U$ of $S \setminus A$, \item or an annular essential subsurface of a component $U$ of $S \setminus A$, not parallel to the boundary of the component in which it lies. \end{enumerate} {Here, $\psi|_U$ is a pseudo-Anosov homeomorphism.
+This case now follows from Lemma \ref{lem-pA}.} \end{proof}